 Never Keep Your Valuable’s In The Same Place

 If your purse is stolen and you lose all your money/cards, then you’ll be in a tough situation.
-Similarly if your bag is stolen, and you lose your ID then things can become even worse.
-I always separate my money into different sections of my bag, even hiding some in my bra (I’ve heard stories of this saving people before!).
-I take photocopies of my ID, placing in each of my bags, and I leave a copy with my family.
-I also have an electronic version saved on my phone – you can never be too prepared!
+Similarly if your bag is stolen and you lose your ID, then things can become even worse.
+Always separate money into different sections of your bag, even hiding some in your bra.
+Have photocopies of your ID/passport, and place a copy in each of your bags.
+Always leave a copy with your family and have an electronic version saved on your phone.
+You can never be too prepared!

 Don’t Trust People So Easily

-Don’t get me wrong, not everyone you encounter when travelling is bad.
-But trust your instincts when you meet someone.
+Trust your instincts when you meet someone.
 If something feels off, it’s because it probably is.
 Having a prepared falsified version of yourself on hand to use as a story is a must.
 Always tell people you’re traveling with friends or family, and that you’re headed to meet them.
 A little white lie is harmless and it may just deter those with un pure intentions.
 A good way to ensure you don’t get bothered is by putting your headphones in, regardless if you’re listening to something or not.

 Keep An Eye On Your Drink (including non alcoholic)

-It’s a known fact that even when you’re not travelling you should always watch your drinks, but you should be extra careful when abroad.
-Don’t accept drinks from anyone, even if it’s a really cute guy, or even if it’s simply an open bottle of water.
-Be sure to keep an eye on the bartenders as well.
-I had a friend who had something slipped into her drink by one when travelling abroad.
-She’s ok but it could have ended in a bad situation.
+It’s a known fact that even when you’re not travelling you should always watch your drinks, but you should always be extra careful when abroad.
+Don’t accept drinks from anyone, even if they’re really cute, or even if it’s an open bottle of water.
+Always keep an eye on the bartenders as well, not everyone you encounter when travelling is bad, but you can never be too careful.

 Traveling solo doesn’t mean you always have to be by yourself.
 Guided day trips and walking tours can be such a blessing.
 A lot of the time you’ll meet fellow solo travellers and it’s a great way to hear about others experiences and get some recommendations.